Vizzuality/eubon_butterflies/README.md

 1. Map, with base layer of minified EuroLST data, and over-plotted butterfly point observations.
   * EuroLST data is too large to display in full, and butterfly data is too patchy display at high-frequency.
   Thus 4 year temperature anomalies, with 4-year groupings of butterfly observations could work well.
-  Covering periods of 200-2004, 2005-2008, 2008-2012, 2012-206.
+  Covering periods of 200-2003, 2004-2007, 2008-2011, 2012-2015.
-1. Map Widget:
-  * User clicks on the map can return a widget displaying relative abundance of a given species over a buffered area, or nation.
-1. Feed of most recent observations in GBIF database for relevant butterfly species:
-  * Using the RESTFUL API of GBIF, we can request butterfly data for the species we desire, over Europe, which contains photos, and display the most recent observations only, to assist in building the narrative of this being a project based in citizen science.
 1. National level summary statistics displayed as a widget.
   * Country-level relative abundance of observations over time (2000-2004, 2005-2008, 2009-2012, 2013-2016) per species, and also averages over the EuroLST data per country for the same times.
+1. Map Widget (*low priority*):
+  * User could click on the map and return a widget displaying relative abundance of a given species over a buffered area.
+1. Feed of most recent butterfly observations in GBIF database (*low priority, and maybe not needed*):
+  * Using the RESTFUL API of GBIF, we can request butterfly data for the species we desire, over Europe, which contains photos, and display the most recent observations only, to assist in building the narrative of this being a project based in citizen science.

 ## 1. Map